Making and Using Compost

 |Wood chips, sawdust||200 to 500:1|

-Before you construct a compost pile, you must decide where to locate it and whether you want it contained in a structure or just heaped.
-Once the area is ready, you can begin layering compost materials as described below.
+Before a compost pile is constructed, the decision must be made where to locate it and whether it will be contained in a structure or just heaped.
+Once those decisions have been made and the area is ready, the process of layering compost materials, as described below, may begin.

 Build the pile in a convenient but inconspicuous place.
 If the compost will be used mainly in the garden, then a location near the garden would be logical.